 If you think you or someone you know has caught a fish that might be a state record, there are several things you should do:

 - keep the fish cool - preferably on ice

 - get the fish weighed as soon as possible on a certified scale (found in grocery, hardware stores, etc.) and witnessed by an observer

 - contact the nearest DNR office to get the fish species positively identified and to find out whether the fish is a state record

 - obtain and complete a record fish application

 An official record fish application must accompany all prospective record fish entries.

-For questions about record fish or comments about these pages send mail to Bureau of Fisheries Management
+For questions about record fish or comments, please contact Bureau of Fisheries Management.